Perth-Artifactory/queryBot/README.md

 * Add an app level token with `connections:write` and save the app token
 * Install the app to your workspace and save the bot token
 * Add the :chat-gpt: emoji from `./rsc/chat-gpt.png` or `./rsc/chat-gpt_animated.png` as a custom emoji
+  * Alternatively set an existing emoji as your trigger emoji

 ## Configuration